Representing data in words: A context engineering approach: Constructing the prompt

 \subsection{Tell it what it knows}

-After the system prompt we provide a sequence of question-answer pairs, which help the LLM interpret the data it will be provided with in the next step.
-These question-answer pairs primarily illustrate how a domain expert would explain their knowledge to a non-expert.
+After the system prompt we provide a sequence of question-answer (Q\&A) pairs, which help the LLM interpret the data it will be provided.
+These Q\&A pairs primarily illustrate how a domain expert would explain their knowledge to a non-expert.
 It is therefore essential that these answers both clarify what the data can tell us and highlight its limitations.
 These can be written by an expert and/or adapted from a reliable source.
-For example, we created question-answer pairs to represent each personality trait by using descriptions from Wikipedia of the big five personality traits (extroversion, conscientiousness, openness, agreeableness and neuroticism).
-The goal was to identify the questions and answers that capture the essence of each personality trait.
-To illustrate, consider the description of `openness' below:
+For example, for personality traits we used descriptions from Wikipedia of the big five personality traits~\cite{matthews2003personality} and for the football scout application we asked a domain expert to describe football statistics in terms of player performance.

-\textit{"Openness to experience is a general appreciation for art, emotion, adventure, unusual ideas, imagination, curiosity, and variety of experience.
-People who are open to experience are intellectually curious, open to emotion, sensitive to beauty, and willing to try new things.
-They tend to be, when compared to closed people, more creative and more aware of their feelings.
-They are also more likely to hold unconventional beliefs."} \footnote{https://en.wikipedia.org/wiki/Big\_Five\_personality\_traits}

-From this, we manually created a spreadsheet with two columns, `User', containing the questions, and `Assistant' containing the corresponding answers, as shown in Table~\ref{tab:table_openness}.
-Doing this process by hand allows us to ensure the relevance and accuracy of the question-answer pairs.
-However, this task could also be streamlined through a semi-automated method by copying the selected paragraph description and asking, for example, ChatGPT to break the paragraph down into a series question-answer pairs.
-For such a semi-automated approach, it is important to ensure that all phrases from the original text are accurately represented by confirming each phrase appears in the corresponding question-answer pairs.

-These question-answer pairs should give insight into the data over and above simple definitions.
-As another example, consider the user-assistant pair in the football scout:
+Constructing Q\&A pairs by hand ensures the relevance and accuracy of the Q\&A pairs.
+However, this task could also be semi-automated using an LLM.
+For such an approach, it is important to ensure that all phrases from the original text are accurately represented.
+Q\&A pairs should give insight into the data over and above simple definitions, and convey the desired language and tone.

-The answer explains why we have measured final third passes in order to evaluate how a player contributes to their team.
-The "assistant" uses footballing language to describe why the data metric is used.

-Similarly, in the international survey application the question-answer pairs are based on the definitions constructed by Inglehart et al.\cite{inglehart2005christian} and Allison et al.\cite{allison2021religiosity}.
-An example is given in Table~\ref{tab:table_wvs_tell_it_what_it_knows}.
-The question answer-pairs serve as a form of prompting \cite{schulhoff2024promptreportsystematicsurvey} since they align the LLM's outputs with its role as the expert in the applicable domain.
-Full details of the question-answer pairs can be found in the corresponding model card of each applications.